Open day at the Garching research campus

 Get to grips with mathematics!
 Experience symmetry, calculation methods and crazy perspectives up close in the hands-on exhibition ix-quadrat.
 Discover freestanding exhibits to actively try out and experiment with, and computer programs that allow you to delve deeper into the respective subject area.

-Inside the cleanroom!
+Inside the cleanroom

 Guided tour through the ZEITlab